RubenDillon/tanzu/tap2/readme.md

 ```
     1. Select the Tanzu Application Platform
     2. Select tap as name and 1.3.5 for the version
     3. Copy the tap-values.yaml from this git.
-Modify the file as needed.
     4. Monitor the install by running

             tanzu package installed get tap -n tap-88xxx